Azumaya algebras and canonical components: Azumaya quaternion algebras and Brauer groups of Curves

 We now give the proof of Theorem \ref{thm:FirstMain}.
 First, we recall our assumptions.
-Let $\Gam$ be a finitely generated group and let $C \subset X(\Gam)$ be an irreducible curve containing the character of an irreducible representation.
-As before $\wt{C}$ is the unique smooth projective curve birational to $C$ and $k(C)$ the function field of $\wt{C}$.
+Let $\Gam$ be a finitely generated group.
+Suppose that $k$ is a number field realized as a subfield of $\C$ under a fixed embedding and that $C$ is a geometrically irreducible curve over $k$ that is a closed subscheme of $X(\Gamma)_k = X(\Gam)_\Q \otimes_\Q k$ such that $C(\C)$ contains the character of an irreducible representation.
+As in the statement of the theorem, $C^\sharp$ denotes the normalization of $C$ and $\wt{C}$ is the unique smooth projective curve over $k$ birational to $C$.
+Let $k(C)$ be the common function field of $C$, $C^\sharp$, and $\wt{C}$.

 From Lemma \ref{non-commuting} and Corollary \ref{hilberttaut} we can find elements $g, h \in \Gam$ such that the canonical quaternion algebra $A_{k(C)}$ over $k(C)$ is well defined and has Hilbert symbol